juniem/ai-dev-kit-hol-2019/README.md

 ### Deploy a sample AI model
 We will now deploy an sample AI model to the camera.
 For that, we will use the AI Dev Kit get started module from the IoT Edge marketplace.

-- Go to [this link](https://ms.portal.azure.com/?microsoft_azure_marketplace_ItemHideKey=AIDevKitPreview#blade/Microsoft_Azure_Marketplace/GalleryFeaturedMenuItemBlade/selectedMenuItemId/home/searchQuery/AI%20vision%20dev%20kit/resetMenuId/) and click on the  `AI Vision Dev Kit Get Started Module (preview)` and  `Create`.
+- Go to <a href="https://ms.portal.azure.com/?microsoft_azure_marketplace_ItemHideKey=AIDevKitPreview#blade/Microsoft_Azure_Marketplace/GalleryFeaturedMenuItemBlade/selectedMenuItemId/home/searchQuery/AI%20vision%20dev%20kit/resetMenuId/" target="blank">this link</a>and click on the  `AI Vision Dev Kit Get Started Module (preview)` and  `Create`.

 - Choose your subscription, your IoT Hub, find your device named `visionkit` and click on `Next`